 In 2018 Blast Theory were the first ever artists-in-residence at the World Health Organization in Geneva.
 A Cluster of 17 Cases is inspired by the stories like the 17 unsuspecting people who stayed on the 9th floor of the hotel on the night of Feb 21, 2003.
 These 17 people were subsequently identified as spreading the SARS virus to at least 546 people around the globe.

-As part of our residency, we made three trips in early 2018, to interview key staff at the Strategic Health Operations Centre (“SHOC”), which monitors epidemics and pandemics across the world and coordinates international collaboration in response.
+As part of our residency, we made three trips in early 2018, to interview key staff at the Strategic Health Operations Centre (SHOC), which monitors epidemics and pandemics across the world and coordinates international collaboration in response.
 We explored how epidemiologists studied the movements of each of the guests in the Metropole Hotel that night; even conducting tests to trace airflow between rooms.
 You can see a short film of our residency, below.

-Read about another Blast Theory work examining public health and pandemics.
-Spit Spreads Death: The Parade took place in Philadelphia in 2019 and marked the first ever public commemoration those people around the world, who lost their lives in the 1918-19 influenza pandemic.
+You can read about another Blast Theory work examining public health and pandemics – Spit Spreads Death: The Parade.
+The parade took place in Philadelphia in 2019 and marked the first ever public commemoration those people around the world, who lost their lives in the 1918-19 influenza pandemic.

 A Cluster of 17 Cases is exhibited as part of Contagious! at the Rijksmuseum Boerhaave from 16 July 2020 to 9 January 2022.
 The work has previously been exhibited at the Museum of the City of New York in 2018 and at Tai Kwun in Hong Kong in 2019.